-Poetry Month, April 2018: Ravenscar, The Town that Never Was: 2 Poems & More about Ravenscar
+Poetry Month, April 2018: Ravenscar, The Town That Never Was: 2 Poems and More About Ravenscar

 Ravenscar sits between Scarborough and Whitby on the east coast of Yorkshire, in the north of England.
 The name derives from Ravensker, the rock of the raven, from the Viking word 'sker'.
 Other similar names are Ravenseat in Swaledale, the seat or hill of the raven and Ravenglass in Cumbria, taken from the Celtic ‘Rann Glas’ meaning the part share of land belonging to someone called Glas.
 Much of the English language derives from Scandinavian and Celtic influence.